Areas of Practice

-Christopher D. Christian is a partner in Dechert’s Financial Services Practice Group.
-He advises U.S. and European asset managers and investment funds and their boards of directors, including U.S. registered funds, funds organized under the European Union directive on Undertakings for Collective Investment in Transferable Securities (UCITS), and funds organized in other jurisdictions offered on a private basis.
+Christopher D. Christian advises U.S. and European asset managers and investment funds and their boards of directors, including U.S. registered funds, funds organized under the European Union directive on Undertakings for Collective Investment in Transferable Securities (UCITS), and funds organized in other jurisdictions offered on a private basis.

-Mr. Christian graduated from Brandeis University (B.A., 1995), The Catholic University of America Columbus School of Law (J.D., cum laude, 1998) and Georgetown University Law Center (LL.M. in Securities and Financial Regulation, 1999).
-He is a member of the District of Columbia and Massachusetts Bars.
+Mr. Christian is a graduate of Brandeis University (B.A.), The Catholic University of America, Columbus School of Law (J.D., cum laude) and Georgetown University Law Center (LL.M., Securities and Financial Regulation).

 Drew Bowden was appointed by Chair Mary Jo White as the Director of the Office of Compliance Inspections and Examinations (OCIE) in June 2013.
 He joined the SEC in November 2011 and initially served as the National Associate for the Investment Adviser and Investment Company Examination Program.
 In September 2012, Mr. Bowden was named Deputy Director of OCIE.